 Speed of information processing is not the same as intelligence.
 It is possible to be very bright, yet process information slowly.

 Processing speed is also affected by knowledge, experience, and practice.
 The more a person knows about a topic, the easier it is to process new information about that topic quickly.
 That is processing speed at work.
 Therefore, increasing familiarity with routines in and out of school and increasing content knowledge is very important for individuals who process information slowly.

-Processing speed is often difficult to improve, because there are so many factors that affect speed of response.
-So, the World of Executive Functioning takes students one small successful step at a time by having them complete specially designed tasks at ever increasing speed.
+Processing speed is often difficult to improve because there are so many factors that affect speed of response.
+So, Brain MAPS moves students one small successful step at a time by having them complete specially designed tasks at ever increasing speed.